YEH-YU-YANG/ToothSegmentation/README.md

 ## 📝 Notes

 * Ensure the dataset follows the required structure.
-* Modify `Config` to customize model, loss, optimizer, and metrics.
+* Modify `configs/config.toml` to customize model, loss, optimizer, and metrics.
 * Support for additional models/losses can be added under `src/models` or `src/losses`.